GlPortal/RadixEngine/CODING_GUIDELINES.md

 Type* getPtr(Type *namedParm);
 Type& getRef(UnnamedParm*);

-// The following is inherently stupid:
+// The following is inherently stupid legibility-wise:
 Type *idiotGetPtr(Type *namedParm);
 // because it doesn't return Type, it returns Type* !
-// Moreover the function name has nothing to do with that pointer mark on it.
     ```
 ### Blocks of code
 - *Always* open a new block of code after a control structure